JeffreyTsa1/rl_project/README.md

 There are a few ways to run this code.
 Before you do, make sure you have Python3, Pygame, Numpy, and any other required libraries installed.
 Thanks so much!

 Trains snake agent, Ricky, for 1000 games and then simulates 10 games for Ricky to play.
-Takes average score from 10 games. python snake_task.py
+Takes average score from 10 games.
+"python snake_task.py"

-Play the game yourself using the keyboard python snake_task.py --human
+Play the game yourself using the keyboard
+"python snake_task.py --human"